 Remember when Baby’s idea of a good time was throwing things on the floor, watching them fall, and then waiting for you to pick them up again?
-Even if he never quite managed to totally grow out of that stage, when he first started out, it was because he was doing some of his first cause-and-effect experiments.
-While those first few experiments may have given him some valuable information about how gravity works here on planet earth, not every assumption he has made about cause and effect since then has necessarily given him a very clear picture of the world.
+Even if they never quite managed to totally grow out of that stage, when they first started out, it was because they were doing some of their first cause-and-effect experiments.
+While those first few experiments may have given them some valuable information about how gravity works here on planet earth, not every assumption they have made about cause and effect since then has necessarily given them a very clear picture of the world.

 People of all ages have a tendency towards what’s called “magical thinking” now and then.
 Magical thinking happens when your mind draws a connection about cause and effect that isn’t grounded in reality, and it’s why people end up with superstitions like good luck charms, or pre-game rituals.
 More than horseshoe-collectors and professional athletes, though, toddlers are some of the most magical thinkers around.
 This is because they’re not starting out with a lot of information about the world, and without that basis of what logical cause and effect look like, anything can seem possible.